paper-trail-gem/paper_trail/README.md

 ### 5.c.
 Generators

 PaperTrail has one generator, `paper_trail:install`.
 It writes, but does not run, a migration file.
+It also creates a PaperTrail configuration intializer.
-This migration adds (at least) the `versions` table.
+The migration adds (at least) the `versions` table.
 The most up-to-date documentation for this generator can be found by running `rails generate paper_trail:install --help`, but a copy is included here for convenience.